-For architects and designers commercial projects are a little bit like public art.
+For architects and designers, commercial projects are a little bit like public art.
 They can be enjoyed by all, however they also pose a number of design challenges that simply do not need to be considered for a residential project.
-We picked out some of our favorite fireplace installations in public/commercial settings and talked to the architects and designers involved in these projects.
+We picked out some of our favorite fireplace installations in public/commercial settings and talked to a handful of the architects and designers involved in these projects.

-This newly designed space draws influence from Flour’s own unique palette which could be described as a little bit Scandinavian.
-Think of it as if you’re starting with a blank white canvas, add in washed-out woods, pale blue pops, and finally black accents throughout to tie the entire composition together.
+This newly designed space draws influence from Flour’s own unique color palette paired with a cozy Scandinavian vibe.
+Notice the prevalence of simple, white walls, washed-out woods, pale blue pops, and finally black accents throughout to tie the entire composition together.

 At the center of it all is a stunning 4-sided modern fireplace with a custom metal vent hood.
 Architect David Hacin told us he wanted this space to be inviting, feeling more like your own living room than your local coffee joint.
 It’s a space where you can really spread out and make yourself at home.

 Check out our video interview with architect David Hacin: here.

 2. Mendocino Farms: San Diego, CA

 Let’s stick with the restaurant theme but travel across the country to Mendocino Farms in San Diego, CA. This Cali hot-spot serves up fresh, farm to table, sandwiches that are as big on flavor as they are on integrity.
 They partner with local farmers to ensure the freshest ingredients and innovative seasonal flavor combinations.